opensearch-project/documentation-website/_dashboards/quickstart.md

 ## Adding sample data

+The [**Sample flight data**](https://playground.opensearch.org/app/home#/tutorial_directory) is used in the tutorials throughout this quickstart.
+{: .note}

 To add sample data, follow these steps:

-1. On the OpenSearch Dashboards **Home** page, choose **Add data** on the upper-right side of the page.
+1. On the OpenSearch Dashboards **Home** page, choose either **Add sample data**.
+Alternatively, choose **Add data** from the upper-right toolbar.
 2. On the **Add sample data** page, choose the datasets you want to add.

-The [**Sample flight data** dataset](https://playground.opensearch.org/app/home#/tutorial_directory) is used in the tutorials in this quickstart.
-{: .note}

-The following image shows a view of the adding sample data window.
+The following image shows a screenshot.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/add-sample-data-2.png" alt="Adding sample data window" width="700">